amesar/mlflow-tools/mlflow_tools/export_import/README.md

     * For Databricks MLflow, the constructor is not used to initialize target servers.
 Environment variables are used to initialize the client, so only one client can exist.
   * To copy experiments when a Databricks server is involved, you have to use the the two-stage process of first exporting the experiment and then importing it.

-## Common arguments
+## Common options details

-`notebook-formats` - If exporting a Databricks experiment, the run's notebook can be saved in the specified formats (comma-delimited argument).
+`notebook-formats` - If exporting a Databricks experiment, the run's notebook (latest revision, not the revision associated with the run) can be saved in the specified formats (comma-delimited argument).
 Each format is saved as `notebook.{format}`.
 Supported formats are  SOURCE, HTML, JUPYTER and DBC.
 See Databricks [Export Format](https://docs.databricks.com/dev-tools/api/latest/workspace.html#notebookexportformat) documentation.

 `use-src-user-id` -  Set the destination user ID to the source user ID.
 Source user ID is ignored when importing into Databricks since the user is automatically picked up from your Databricks access token.